wirthual/wirthual.github.io/_posts/2024-04-05-season-of-kde.md

 This article describes the work done for adding MCAP support to LabPlot as part of the Season of KDE 2024.

+Here you can see the result of the project, a MCAP file is recorded in the browser and analyzed using LabPlot!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/kK5QbFi90wA?si=OCwYmXHr-iD7F85r" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Adding MCAP Support for LabPlot